 A client recently decided to leave everything to an animal welfare organization if her spouse does not survive her.

-She asked, are there any criteria that a charity must meet?
+She asked if there are any criteria that a charity must meet.

 First, if you want the gift to count as a charitable one for federal estate tax purposes, then yes.
 The organization must be designated as a tax-exempt organization under 501(c)(3) of the Internal Revenue Code.
 Of course, the charitable deduction for estates is only relevant for those who have to pay that tax.
 For many individuals, this is irrelevant: the federal estate tax for 2017 kicks in only for single individuals with assets in excess of $5.49M or married individuals with combined assets over $10.98M.

 Second, look at the structure for the organization.
 Is it formally associated or incorporated?
 If yes, make sure that it is a "nonstock" corporation, such that no individual owns it or has a right to any share of its earnings or assets.
 Use the corporate name and federal EIN/TIN to help identify the organization particularly.
 If the organization is not formally incorporated, you will want to discuss this with your attorney.
 Will the organization still be around when the time comes?
 If not, should you set up a new organization as part of your estate plan, or consider an alternate beneficiary?